Big Love (Fleetwood Mac song)

-"Big Love" is a Lindsey Buckingham song, performed by British-American rock band Fleetwood Mac.
+"Big Love" is a song written by Lindsey Buckingham and performed by British-American rock band Fleetwood Mac.
 The song first appeared on the band's 1987 album Tango in the Night.
-The song was the first single to be released from the album, reaching number 5 in the US and number nine in the UK.
-The single was also a hit on the American dance charts, where the song peaked at number 7.
+The song was the first single to be released from the album, reaching number five in the US and number nine in the UK.
+The single was also a hit on the American dance charts, where it peaked at number seven.

 A 12-inch version featured an extended dance mix, with added vocals by Stevie Nicks.
 While the 12-inch version in some territories included "You & I, Part II" from the Tango in the Night album, the 7-inch version and 12-inch version in other territories included a non-album track, "You & I, Part I".
 A limited edition 12-inch picture disc was released in the UK, as well as a double 7-inch pack that included the "Big Love" single, and an exclusive 7-inch featuring "The Chain" as an A-side.
 "Big Love" became a standard of the Balearic beat dance sound, and the object of an extended remix by the DJ Arthur Baker.

 Background

+In 1985, Buckingham began compiling material for a third solo album and eventually amassed around 50 songs during this time.
+One of those songs was "Big Love", which Buckingham intended to include on his solo album.
+However, Fleetwood Mac was also creating a new album at the time, so Buckingham abandoned his solo project and transferred "Big Love" to Tango in the Night.
+"My choice was to keep making the solo record and walk in as a cameo and have cameo producers, or just surrender to the situation and say there will be more songs later.
+And I chose the latter."

-"Big Love" was written by Lindsey Buckingham for a third solo album that he began in 1985, which instead became Fleetwood Mac's Tango in the Night.
-The song was nearly complete by the time Fleetwood Mac began work on Tango in the Night, so the band largely left Buckingham's demo untouched for the final release.
-Buckingham performed the oh-ah vocals himself by sampling his voice.
+"Big Love" was nearly complete by the time Fleetwood Mac began work on Tango in the Night, so the band largely left Buckingham's demo untouched for the final release.
+Buckingham performed the oh-ah vocals himself by sampling his voice through the use of a variable speed oscillator (VS0).
 "It was odd," he said, "that so many people wondered if it was Stevie on there with me."
+The song possesses a I-VII-VI-VII chord progression in the verses and a IV-V-I dominant sequence in the chorus.
+Musically, "Big Love" is oriented around the main guitar riff, bass guitar, and a mixture of programmed and live drums.
+The lyrics relate to skepticism of entering a romantic relationship.